mja00/OBSSync/README.md

   to stop recording when you leave a game.

-* **Recording AutoSplit**: When enabled, the mod will stop the current recording and start a new one in between moons to automatically create individual recording files per moon.
+* **Recording AutoSplit**: When enabled, the mod will stop the current recording and start a new one in between moons to automatically create individual recording files per moon.\

+* **Recording ManualEventKey**: The key that when pressed will add a manually triggered event into the timestamp log.